SwissEngine/ZF2-ErrorHandler/README.md

 Setup
 -----

-If you use Zend Framework 2, you can now enable this module in your application by adding it to `config/application.config.php` as `SwissEngine\ErrorHandler`.
+If you use Zend Framework 2, you can now enable this module in your application by adding it to `config/application.config.php` as `SwissEngine\Tools\ErrorHandler`.